marco76/java-project-checklist/README.md

 - JavaDoc is generated?
 We have to document class/method created?

 Database - Brand
-o Oracle - SQLServer - MySql - Other
+- Oracle - SQLServer - MySql - Other

 Database - Installation
 - Remote access, login instruction